 At the end of the operation I inject the area with a long-acting local anesthetic.
-The skin is closed with absorbable sutures and Prineo/dermabond closure system, a dressing is placed over the wound and a pillow is placed between your legs to keep you from crossing your legs when you are waking up.
+The skin is closed with absorbable sutures and steri-strips (butterfly bandages), a dressing is placed over the wound and a pillow is placed between your legs to keep you from crossing your legs when you are waking up.
 You be awakened from anesthesia and taken to the recovery room.